sguox002/leetcode/leetcode-all.md

 - list is the base for hash table.
 - cycle detection
 - traversal
+<<-817	Linked List Components    		57.4%	Medium
+given a linked list of unique numbers and a subset. return the number of connected groups. hashset and do traversal.

+->>

 <<-876	Middle of the Linked List    		68.8%	Easy
 fast slow pointer.